The Mission of Starlings Volleyball, USA is to positively impact the lives of at-risk youth through the sport of volleyball

 By July of 1998, 24 Starlings teams from across the country participated in the first annual Starlings National Championship in Dallas, Texas, as part of USA Volleyball’s Junior National Championship.
 The competition now draws more than 100 teams.

-Just over two decades since it began, Starlings Volleyball Clubs, USA has brought club volleyball to more than 30,000 girls.
+Just over two decades since it began, Starlings Volleyball, USA has brought club volleyball to more than 30,000 girls.

 Starlings believes the sport of volleyball is ideal for the inner cities and rural areas of America — inexpensive, noncontact and inherently a social game requiring communication and cooperation.
 Girls playing volleyball in the United States outnumber boys 15-1.
 It is truly the “girl’s game” of America.

 While junior club volleyball dues around the nation are often exclusionary, Starlings club dues are dramatically minimized and some girls are provided work opportunities in exchange for monthly dues.
 Additionally, Starlings clubs raise part of their budget through fundraising.
-The goal is that no girl is excluded due to financial hardship.
+The goal is that no girl is excluded due to financial hardship or level of play.